OlgaTr/Authentication-Server/README.md

 ## Authentication Server
-The application stores user credentials in its database and provides authentication for the 'Training_center' application.
+The application stores users credentials in its database and provides authentication for the 'Training_center' application.
 The authentication process is described in the 'Training_center' 'README.md' file.

 ### Prerequisites
 The following needs to be installed before building the project: